rutvikk05/chess-server/README.md

     $ cp .env.example .env

-Finally make sure to install the Stockfish chess engine.
+Finally if you're not using Docker make sure to install the Stockfish chess engine.

 ```
 $ sudo apt-get install stockfish